-ZTE Axon 8: News and Rumors

-ZTE's Axon 8 is widely expected to deliver high-end specs for hundreds of dollars less than the iPhone 7 or Galaxy S8,
+ZTE might announce the ZTE Axon 8 at an October 17 event in New York City

-There’s broad consensus that last year’s Axon 7 is a good, if not great, smartphone.
-ZTE’s “flagship killer” packs incredible speakers, a fantastic camera, and a long-lasting battery for about half the cost of an iPhone 7.
-Now, it seems that the sequel — the Axon 8 — might be just around the corner.
+There’s broad consensus that the ZTE Axon 7 is a good, if not a great, smartphone.
+ZTE’s flagship killer packs incredible speakers, a fantastic camera, and a long-lasting battery for about half the cost of an iPhone 7.
+Now the sequel — the Axon 8 — might be just around the corner.

 It’s early, but we’re beginning to hear rumblings about the ZTE Axon 8’s hardware — and how much it might cost.
-Here’s everything we know so far.
+Here’s everything you need to know.

+In August, ZTE issued invites to an October 17 press event in New York City with a cryptic message: “The smartphone has not changed in 10 years.
+You’re invited to see how ZTE will change that on October 17th.”

+We expect to learn more about the Axon 8’s pricing at the event, but it’s a mystery for now.
+In the United States, the ZTE Axon 7 launched on July 27 for $400.
+Assuming the Axon 8 ships for about the same, it will come in hundreds of dollars less than the iPhone 7 and Samsung’s Galaxy S8.

 Design

-Note: Update: ZTE has sent press invites to an event on October 17 in New York City.